jafaryor/knowledge-base/Computer Science/FIRST.md

 ## `F.I.R.S.T` Principles of Unit Testing
 * ### Fast

-    * A developer should not hesitate to run the tests as they are slow.
-    * All of these including setup, the actual test and tear down should execute really fast (milliseconds) as you may have thousands of tests in your entire project.
+    Tests should be fast.
+They should run quickly.
+When tests run slow, you won’t want to run them frequently

 * ### Isolated/Independent

-    * A test method should do the 3 As => Arrange, Act, Assert
-    * Arrange: The data used in a test should not depend on the environment in which the test is running.
-All the data needed for a test should be arranged as part of the test.
-    * Act: Invoke the actual method under test.
-    * Assert: A test method should test for a single logical outcome, implying that typically there should be only a single logical assert.
-A logical assert could have multiple physical asserts as long as all the asserts test the state of a single object.
-In a few cases, an action can update multiple objects.
-    * Avoid doing asserts in the Arrange part, let it throw exceptions and your test will still fail.
-    * No order-of-run dependency.
-They should pass or fail the same way in suite or when run individually.
-    * Do not do any more actions after the assert statement(s), preferably single logical assert.
+    Tests should not depend on each other.
+One test should not set up the conditions for the next test.
+You should be able to run each test independently and run the tests in any order you like.

 * ### Repeatable

-    * A test method should NOT depend on any data in the environment/instance in which it is running.
-    * Deterministic results - should yield the same results every time and at every location where they run.
-    No dependency on date/time or random functions output.
-    * Each test should setup or arrange it's own data.
-    What if a set of tests need some common data?
-Use Data Helper classes that can setup this data for re-usability.
+    Tests should be repeatable in any environment.
+You should be able to run the tests in the production environment, in the QA environment, and on your laptop while riding home on the train without a network.

 * ### Self-Validating

-    * No manual inspection required to check whether the test has passed or failed.
+    No manual inspection required to check whether the test has passed or failed.

 * ### Thorough and Timely

     * Should cover every use case scenario and NOT just aim for 100% coverage.
-    * Should try to aim for Test Driven Development (TDD) so that code does not need re-factoring later.
+    * Should try to aim for TDD so that code does not need re-factoring later.

 # Code Coverage
 Code coverage is about finding untested code.